-With the accelerated electrification of logistics operations, modern seaports are progressively transforming into power–logistics coupled systems (PLS) characterized by high renewable penetration and flexible logistics loads \citep{PLS_1}.
-In this context, extensive research are devoted to enhancing the operational benefits of PLS through advanced forecasting and scheduling techniques \citep{PLS_sh_1,PLS_sh_2,PLS_sh_3}.
-Concretely, forecasting models capture the stochastic dynamics of net load demand and electricity prices, while PLS schedulers leverage these forecasts to co-optimize energy procurement and logistics operations.
-This sequential workflow can be formulated as a \emph{predict–then–optimize} pipeline \citep{SPO} that mirror real-world industrial practices in seaport PLS operations.
+\IEEEPARstart{W}ith the accelerated electrification of logistics operations, modern seaports are progressively transforming into power–logistics coupled systems (PLS) characterized by high renewable penetration and flexible logistics loads \cite{PLS_1}.
+In this context, extensive research has been devoted to enhancing the operational benefits of PLS through advanced forecasting and scheduling techniques \cite{PLS_sh_1,PLS_sh_2,PLS_sh_3}.
+Specifically, forecasting models capture the stochastic dynamics of net load demand and electricity prices, while PLS schedulers leverage these forecasts to co-optimize energy procurement and logistics operations.
+This sequential workflow can be formulated as a \emph{predict–then–optimize} pipeline \cite{SPO} that mirrors real-world industrial practice in seaport PLS operations.

 In prevailing predict–then–optimize pipelines, forecasting models are typically trained to minimize statistical losses (e.g. mean squared error, MSE), as shown in Fig.~\ref{fig:intro}(a).
-However, the decision quality achieved through downstream optimization depends not only on the statistically pointwise accuracy but also on the direction of bias and the temporal structure of the forecast errors \citep{DFL-RL}.
-For instance, when a PLS operator forecasts the day-ahead net-load profile, overestimation may lead to excessive energy procurement and trigger downward regulation costs, whereas underestimation causes real-time shortages that trigger upward regulation \citep{PLS_sh_4}.
+However, the decision quality achieved through downstream optimization depends not only on the statistically pointwise accuracy but also on the direction of bias and the temporal structure of the forecast errors \cite{DFL-RL}.
+For instance, when a PLS operator forecasts the day-ahead net-load profile, overestimation may lead to excessive energy procurement and trigger downward regulation costs, whereas underestimation causes real-time shortages that trigger upward regulation \cite{PLS_sh_4}.
 The regulation cost is inherently asymmetric under different imbalance settlement mechanisms and also coupled with the day-ahead price profile.
 These asymmetric and nonlinear effects of forecast errors on scheduling are poorly captured by symmetric, linear statistical losses such as MSE or mean absolute error (MAE).